 The types of construction work required at each specific location will determine the type of impact that may affect the area/your property.
 As the projects proceed any potential impact that may occur will be communicated with the public.
 The Project will be undertaking an Environmental Impact Assessment which will identify the potential for impacts, and it will identify mitigation measures required to reduce the impact insofar as reasonably practicable.

-In some areas it is expected that access to the beach and sea will be temporarily rerouted during the construction phase.
-Construction is not due to take place until 2029.
-As the projects proceed any potential impact that may occur will be communicated with the public.
+In some areas, temporary rerouting of access to the beach and sea is expected during the construction phase, which is scheduled to begin in 2029.
+As the projects progress, any potential impacts will be clearly communicated to the public.

-A dedicated Community Public Liaison Officer will be put in place to communicate details of upcoming works and to liaise with local residents and users of the beach.
+A dedicated Community Public Liaison Officer will be appointed to provide updates on upcoming works and to engage directly with local residents and beach users.

 The Projects are seeking to deliver enhanced climate resilience to the existing railway infrastructure whilst protecting where possible the existing heritage of the railway.
 In order to achieve these certain interventions may be required that will impact on specific structures.